ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 ## Table of Contents

-Here you can set the title text for the table of contents.
+`"title"` defines the title text for the table of contents.
 By default this is the string `"Table of Contents"`.

+`"line"` defines the content of the table of contents lines.
+You can use all song metadata, see [[here|ChordPro Configuration Format Strings]].

-The song titles in the table of contents are in the same order as in the document.
-By setting `order` to `"alpha"`, the titles are sorted alphabetically.
+The entries in the table of contents are in the same order as in the document.
+By setting `order` to `"alpha"`, the entries are sorted alphabetically by title.

     // Table of contents.
     "toc" : {
         // Title for ToC.
         "title" : "Table of Contents",
+        // ToC lines.
+        "line" : "%{title}",
         // Sorting order.
         // Currently only sorting by page number and alpha is implemented.
         "order" : "page",